Disney Dreams!: Original run (2012–2017)

 In late February, DLRP Today reported that the premiere of Disney Dreams! would be broadcast live on French TV network MYTF1 hosted by E!
 France host Sandrine Quétier.
 Also reported was that Dreams would be simultaneously broadcast live on the official Disneyland Paris YouTube channel.
-On 31 March 2012 at 10:30pm, the live broadcast was discovered to be a pre-recorded version of Dreams from when it was being tested.
+On 31 March at 10:30pm, the live broadcast was discovered to be a pre-recorded version of Dreams from when it was being tested.

 In 2013, the show introduced two new scenes from The Lion King and Brave.
 The two scenes replaced the original Mary Poppins and Jungle Book scenes.
 In addition, the Disney Light Ears were introduced, which are remotely controlled light-up ears that are synced to the show.
 LEDs inside the ears light up in a variety of different colours.
 The Light Ears (known as "Glow with the Show" Ears in the US) debuted in 2012 at Disney California Adventure for World of Color and eventually made its way to Disneyland Park in California and Walt Disney World in Florida for Fantasmic! and all of its firework shows.

 In 2015, a new scene from Frozen was introduced, replacing the scene from Brave, as part of the Frozen Summer Fun celebrations.
 The Brave sequence was then reinstated in its place after the celebration ended.
 Both The Lion King and Brave sequences remained in the show until its first closing in March 2017.

-On 17 October 2016, it was announced that Dreams will be replaced by Disney Illuminations, as part of the resort's 25th Anniversary celebrations.
+Dreams was replaced by Disney Illuminations, as part of the resort's 25th Anniversary celebrations.
 The show had its first closure on 24 March 2017 (originally announced to be 25 March), with Illuminations beginning on 26 March.